guregodevo/pastis/README.md

 	})
 ```

-Routes may require the request body.
+Routes may require the *request body*.
 In Pastis, the request body is decoded to the type of the callback parameter that you declared as input parameter in the callback.
-Any parameter that has a type different from url.Values will match the request body content provided that it can be represented as valid JSON.
+Any parameter that has a type different from *url.Values* will match the request body content provided that it can be represented as valid JSON.

 Possible request body parameter can be any of the following types:
- * map[string]interface{}  or struct (those that begin with uppercase letter) for JSON Objects
+ * *map[string]interface{}*  or struct (those that begin with uppercase letter) for JSON Objects
- * []interface{}  for JSON arrays
+ * *[]interface{}*  for JSON arrays
- * Any Go type that matches the body content that is more convenient that the type above (int, string etc..)
+ * Any Go primitive type that matches the body content that is more convenient that the type above (int, string etc..)

 ##Return Values

-Every callback execution should end up returning a tuple (int, interface{}).
+Every callback execution should end up returning a tuple *(int, interface{})*.
 The tuple element of type int represents the HTTP status code.
-The other one of type interface{} represents the response content.
+The other one of type *interface{}* represents the response content.
 The return handler will take care of marshalling this content into JSON.

 Examples:
 ```go